amazon-connect/amazon-connect-realtime-transcription/README.md

 ### Description
 This solution can be configured to use the following services: [Amazon Connect](https://aws.amazon.com/connect/), [Amazon Kinesis Video Streams](https://aws.amazon.com/kinesis/video-streams), [Amazon Transcribe](https://aws.amazon.com/transcribe), [Amazon DynamoDB](https://aws.amazon.com/dynamodb), [AWS Lambda](https://aws.amazon.com/lambda), and [Amazon S3](https://aws.amazon.com/s3).

-With [Amazon Connect](https://aws.amazon.com/connect/), customer audio can be live streamed to through Kinesis Video Streams as described in this [Amazon Connect documentation](https://docs.aws.amazon.com/connect/latest/userguide/customer-voice-streams.html)  This project serves as an example of how to consume a an Amazon Connect live audio stream, capture the audio and send it to S3, as well as perform real-time transcription using [Amazon Transcribe](https://aws.amazon.com/transcribe).
+With [Amazon Connect](https://aws.amazon.com/connect/), customer audio can be live streamed to Kinesis Video Streams as described in this [Amazon Connect documentation](https://docs.aws.amazon.com/connect/latest/userguide/customer-voice-streams.html)  This project serves as an example of how to consume an Amazon Connect live audio stream, capture the audio and send it to S3, as well as perform real-time transcription using [Amazon Transcribe](https://aws.amazon.com/transcribe).

 In the diagram above, once a call is connected to Amazon Connect:
 - (Step 1) In the Amazon Connect Contact Flow, ensure there is a "Start Media Streaming" block